For Treatment of Anxiety and Depression Compared with Other Therapies such as CBT

 Our core philosophy is to never stop growing, to face challenges with innovation and reach as many people we believe we can help as possible.

 We are the only hypnotherapy organisation and training school that has evidence-based research specific to our approach to therapy and whose inhouse-funded research project is listed with NICE in their research area.

-Many hypnotherapy organisations pedal “evidence-based hypnotherapy” as a term that is either piggy-backing general research into the effectiveness of hypnosis, that is not specific to their own approach to therapy or they incorporate CBT as part of their approach and base their claims on CBT research results, again not their own specific approach.
+Many hypnotherapy organisations pedal “evidence-based hypnotherapy” as a term that is either piggy-backing general research into the effectiveness of hypnosis that is not specific to their own approach to therapy, or they incorporate CBT as part of their approach and base their claims on CBT research results, again not their own specific approach or therapists.

 Our therapy research was conducted by a team of QCHPA members using outcome measures that are standard within the NHS.
-It demonstrated our effectiveness (71%) for treatment of anxiety and depression is greater, compared with other talk therapies such as CBT 42% used within the NHS.
+It demonstrated our effectiveness is greater for the treatment of anxiety and depression than other talk therapies such as CBT used within the NHS (71% compared to 42%).